 4 Overview

-In some cases, PLMN can be offered through radio access technologies which coverage could extend well beyond the political borders of countries.
+In some cases, PLMN access can be offered through radio access technologies whose coverage could extend well beyond the political borders of countries.
 This is the case for instance with satellite access, and this could also be the case with High Altitude Platforms.
-Another example is where a PLMN ID is used for a local network on e.g. a ship or plane travelling in/over international waters.
+Another example of extraterritorial access is where a PLMN ID is used for a local network on e.g. a ship or plane travelling in/over international waters.
 When considering RAN sharing on a satellite network or High-Altitude Platform, PLMN IDs as authorised by one administration in one country, could also be transmitted by a RAN another country.
-A further scenario could be the transmission of an international PLMN ID (as authorised by ITU according to ITU Rec E.212) over a number of countries territory.
+A further scenario could be the transmission of an international PLMN ID (as authorised by ITU according to ITU Rec E.212) over a number of countries territories.

-When dealing with services over international waters, for aeronautical communications, or for terrestrial mobile networks, the question would arise on which requirements would be applicable for the design and for the operation of the corresponding 5G system, according to the above scenario.
+When dealing with services over international waters, aeronautical communications, or terrestrial mobile networks, the question of which requirements apply to the design and operation of the 5G system?.

-Extra-territoriality could therefore be expressed with respect to either:
+Extraterritoriality is considered in this document as either:

-the actual location of the UE and its access to the 5G network;
+the location of the UE and its access to the 5G network;

-the location of the 5G network with respect to the services to be delivered.
+the location of the 5G network for the services to be delivered.

-Guidelines have been developed on the basis of this analysis for the design of 5G public networks.
+Guidelines have been developed on this basis for 3GPP specified services of 5G public networks.